They say that women live longer than men. Men, I'm sorry to say that it's true.

 Like most awareness topics, hosting, or contributing, to a fundraiser is a key start to raising awareness.
 Foundations donate to charities and other organizations, allowing for instant aid for those that need it.
 You can donate to a foundation or be involved directly!
 There are many foundations available pertaining to men's health such as the Prostate Cancer Foundation and the Testicular Cancer Awareness Foundation.

 What better way to inform people in a fun, engaging environment than at a fair?

 Hosting your own Men’s Health fair allows for people of all backgrounds to come in and learn about the importance of men’s health.
 Set up booths, spread out brochures and promotional products, and get ready to educate the public!

 Encourage Healthy Habits

-It’s easy to say we are healthy, but it’s harder to actually do it.
+It’s easy to say we are healthy, but it’s harder to actually be healthy.
 This is why encouraging healthy habits helps spread the importance of men’s health.
 Whether it’s the gym, dancing, eating fruit, or playing basketball, healthy habits are easily attainable and don’t take up more than an hour or two a day.
 It only takes 66 days to make a habit, and then to turn it into a lifestyle.

-In addition, the prostate cancer awareness is blue, so make sure to sport a blue ribbon or wristband on this day.
+In addition, the prostate cancer awareness is blue, so make sure to sport a blue ribbon or custom wristband on this day.
 At Rapid Wristbands, we have blue wristbands available to customize for prostate cancer awareness.
 Click the button below to design yours today!